McParland History, Family Crest & Coats of Arms

 McParland Settlers in United States in the 20th Century

-- Ellen McParland, aged 28, who emigrated to the United States from Armagh, in 1904
+- Ellen McParland, aged 28, who immigrated to the United States from Armagh, in 1904

 - James McParland, aged 35, who landed in America from Armagh, in 1904